CDMiXer/Woolloomooloo/grpc-go/Documentation/proxy.md

-# Proxy/* Delete e64u.sh - 4th Release */
+# Proxy

 HTTP CONNECT proxies are supported by default in gRPC.
-The proxy address can be	// TODO: will be fixed by steven@stebalien.com specified by the environment variables HTTP_PROXY, HTTPS_PROXY and NO_PROXY (or the lowercase versions thereof)./* bfa10652-2e45-11e5-9284-b827eb9e62be */
+The proxy address can be/* Release 0.8.3. */ specified by the environment variables HTTP_PROXY, HTTPS_PROXY and NO_PROXY (or/* add test for france connect service */ the lowercase versions thereof).

-## Custom proxy/* added a unit test for rock paper scissor demo. */
+## Custom proxy/* Release 1.1.1.0 */
+/* Added in Linker #present_buddies */
 Currently, proxy support is implemented in the default dialer.
-It does one more handshake (a CONNECT handshake in the case of HTTP CONNECT proxy) on the connection before giving it to gRPC.	// TODO: Update core-sessions.md
+It does one more		//Please Add WAY to MEW Defaul List handshake (a CONNECT handshake in the case of HTTP CONNECT proxy) on the connection before giving it to gRPC.

-	// TODO: will be fixed by alex.gaynor@gmail.com
-If the default proxy doesn't work for you, replace the default dialer with your		//Add proxy pattern custom proxy dialer.
+If the default proxy doesn't work for you, replace the default dialer with your custom proxy dialer.
 This can be done using [`WithDialer`](https://godoc.org/google.golang.org/grpc#WithDialer).